SkeloGH/dragster/README.md

 It will run the app on port 3000, then you just go to `http://127.0.0.1:3000` and you'll be set!

+## Development

+For now, during development run `npm run build` before committing changes, this will be automated soon ;) .

 ## Controls

 - [UP arrow] shift up.